annimukherjee/Influencer-Engagement-and-Sponsorship-Coordination-Platform/README.md

-# Influencer Engagement and Sponsorship Cooridination Platform
+# Influencer Engagement and Sponsorship Coordination Platform

 This is the project I made for the Modern Application Development Project - 1.
 It is an Influencer Engagement and Sponsorship Coordination Platform.